STNS/stns.github.io/advanced.en.md

 ### Manage passwords for `sudo`

-STNS privides two ways to manage password for `sudo`:
+STNS provides two ways to manage password for `sudo`:

 1. Use a common password for a special user account for `sudo`
 2. Authenticate users by their passwords as usual